 The Procedure for Grease Trap Cleaning

 As a restaurant owner/manager, it’s important to clean the trap on a regular basis.
 Cleaning grease traps prevent solidified fats, oils, and grease from sticking to the insides of the drainage pipes, which as a result traps food particles and other debris.

 Without grease trap maintenance, over time, the trapped solid residue obstructs the flow of wastewater and causes sewage to back up.
 Additionally, grease can also enter the public waste system or septic system attached to your restaurant, which can lead to environmental pollution and plumbing damages.

-To avoid all these problems, the grease trap must be cleaned and maintained on a regular basis for it to work effectively.
-In fact, a trap must be cleaned every 4-6 weeks.
+To avoid all these problems, grease trap maintenance and cleaning must be done on a regular basis for it to work effectively.
+In fact, they must be cleaned every 4-6 weeks.
 It is also mandated by certain municipalities to be cleaned on a set frequency unless you go through a process called a “variance.”

 When done in the right way, cleaning a grease trap will ensure proper hygiene in your restaurant and plumbing.
 Grease trap maintenance will also save you tons of money on fixing clogged drains.

 That being said, here is the best way to clean a grease trap.

 Commercial Grease Trap Cleaning Procedure

 1. First things first, you need to wait for the water inside the tank to cool down.
 Especially a few minutes after wastewater has been emptied from the automatic dishwasher or 3-compartment sink.
 Doing this will allow the grease to float on top, which will make it much easier to scoop from grease traps and place in the garbage disposal.